Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 ### How to create an empty array

 In JavaScript, we can create an array in different ways.
 Let us see different ways to create an array.
 It is very common to use _const_ instead of _let_ to declare an array variable.
-If you ar using const it means you do not use that variable name again.
+If you are using const it means you do not use that variable name again.

 - Using Array constructor